pypeit/PypeIt/doc/deimos_howto.rst

 at the percent level.
 The slit edges defined by the code are also plotted (green/red lines).
-The region of the detector beyond these images has been set to unit value.
+The regions of the detector beyond the slit boundaries have been set to unit value.

 See :doc:`master_flat` for further details.